 You may be asked at the border to prove the relationship between yourself and any children travelling with you, if you do not seem to be the parent, for example if you have a different surname.

 - a birth or adoption certificate showing your relationship with the child

 - divorce or marriage certificates if you’re the parent but have a different surname from the child

 - a letter from the child’s parent giving permission for the child to travel with you and providing contact details, if you’re not the parent

 Before you board

-Your ‘carrier’ (eg airline or transport provider) will check your passport and other travel documents.
+Your ‘carrier’ (for example airline or transport provider) will check your passport and other travel documents.
 They’ll send this information electronically to Border Force.